giantswarm/releases/aws/archived/v9.2.0/README.md

-# :zap: Giant Swarm Release 9.2.0 for AWS :zap:
+# :zap: Tenant Cluster Release 9.2.0 for AWS :zap:

 **If you are upgrading from 9.1.0, upgrading to this release merely updates the app.
 It will *not* roll your nodes.**